OmerShahak/BeatSurfer/README.md

 # BeatSurfer

-This is a paragraph in which i'll write a command 'ls -la'
+This is a paragraph in which i'll write a command `ls -la`

-#Steps:
+##Steps:
 1. a
 2. b
 3. c